-“The question is not how much does the youth know when
+“The question is not how much does the youth know whenhe has finished his education, but how much does he care. ”Charlotte Mason

 I spent the better part of my twenties pursuing a dream.
 I slept very little and because of my tendency toward creativity (back then scrapbooking) I finished a lot of scrapbooks in the 90′s.
 Back then, my classmates called me “Martha”.
 I think that was due to the inevitable baking frenzy that would ensue when there was a Gross Anatomy test looming.
 Later, my patients would come to call me Dr. Edie—-kinda like Dr. Laura—-but with a southern drawl and more eye makeup.